Loading...

 Donation Details

-This section captures the donation facts needed to calculate the match and check the employee's remaining annual allowance.
+This section captures the donation facts needed to verify the request and compare it against program limits.

 • Currency (required)

-Enter the amount you are requesting the company to match, up to the program cap.
+Enter the amount you are requesting the company to match, subject to program rules and match caps.

 Charitable Organization

-This section identifies the recipient organization so reviewers can confirm it meets your program's rules.
+This section documents the nonprofit or charity so reviewers can confirm it meets the match policy.

 Eligibility and Verification